 The patented Unitherm Governor (UG) is a thermostatic mixing valve specifically designed to maintain constant heater internal temperature between 105° and 115°F despite continually changing flow rates from the filter and changing pool temperatures.
-This narrow range is needed to prevent damaging condensation on the burners which will occur if the heater runs for any length of time with an inlet temperature below 105°F. It is also needed to inhibit scale formation in the tubes by maintaining temperatures well below accelerated scaling temperatures.
+This narrow range is needed to prevent damaging condensation on the burners which will occur if the heater runs for any length of time below 105°F. It is also needed to inhibit scale formation in the tubes by maintaining temperatures well below accelerated scaling temperatures.

-The Unitherm Governor is the default configuration on models 926 through 1223.
+The Unitherm Governor is an available option on models 926 through 1223.
 Where installed, it is built into the inlet/outlet header.
 The larger sizes, models 1287 through 4001, do not have a UG option.
-Instead, they have an externally-mounted bypass pump that is designed to maintain the water entering the heater at the proper temperature to prevent condensation and scale.
+Instead, they have an externally mounted bypass pump that is designed to maintain the water entering the heater at the proper temperature to prevent condensation and scale.
 Thermometers are provided on the inlet and outlet to the heater.

-Companion Flange Connections (Models 926-1223 with UG)
+Companion Flange Connections (Models 926-1223)